Living on Campus

 If no singles are available at the time of request, the student can be placed on a waiting list.
 Students who choose to be assigned to a single room will be charged the single room rate.

 Housing is not available during break periods, including Thanksgiving break recess, semester break recess, spring break recess or any other stated recesses of the University.
 These periods also are board exceptions.
 Some housing exceptions are made for student groups if a request is made from a University official.
-Individuals and groups seeking exception should plan in advance and contact the Director of Residence Life.
+Individuals and groups seeking exception should plan in advance and contact the Community Director for their residential area.
+Click here to see who your Community Director is.